 Are you feeling groggy, run down, and tired no matter how much coffee you drink or how much sleep you get?
 Your body could be telling you something.
 How great or poorly you feel is largely based on how efficiently your body is removing and purging toxins.
 If you’re feeling sluggish, there is a good chance that your body is in need of a detox in order to remove these toxins, and get you feeling your absolute best!
 A liver cleanse is a great way to do this.
-I highly recommend doing a cleanse during this time of year, right before all of the hustle and bustle of the holiday season hits.

 Since the liver is one of the hardest working organs in our body, it is important that we take great care of it so that it will continue to take great care of us.
 Our liver is responsible for metabolizing fats, proteins and carbohydrates, bile production and excretion, blood detoxification and purification, and the storage of glycogen, vitamins and minerals just to name a few.
 Without an optimally functioning liver, we can begin to feel worn down, moody, and may experience gas, bloating and constipation.